ghostsquad/ghostsquad.github.io/content/posts/kubernetes-on-the-cheap-part-2.md

 It doesn't appear though that externalDNS is adding multiple A records (for each IP) when you have 2 nodes.
 This deserves some more research.

-- [x] Setting up domain that points to the cluster, so that we don't have to update the ingress
+- [x] Setting up a domain that points to the cluster, so that we don't have to update the ingress
-- [x] Setting up [external-dns](https://github.com/kubernetes-sigs/external-dns) to automatically update our domain with the list of IPs of hosts (when the get pre-empted)
+- [x] Setting up [external-dns](https://github.com/kubernetes-sigs/external-dns) to automatically update our domain with the list of IPs of hosts (when the get preempted)
 - [ ] Setup [node-termination-handler](k8s-node-termination-handler) to further improve shutdowns
 - [ ] Setup [SpotInst](https://spotinst.com/pricing/) in order to handle rolling instances on a regular basis in a controlled way, and scaling the cluster temporarily while doing so.